Nau mai, haere mai. Welcome.

 Photo credit: rawpixel.com

-The Council of Financial Regulators has released an updated Regulatory Initiatives Calendar for the financial sector for Q3 2023.
-This document is produced to help the sector understand the aggregate picture of initiatives from CoFR members that are either planned or under way.
+The Council of Financial Regulators has released an updated Regulatory Initiatives Calendar for New Zealand’s financial sector for Q3 2024.
+This document is produced to help the sector understand the aggregate picture of regulatory initiatives from CoFR members that are either planned or under way.
+The next update is planned for mid December.

-Financial regulators set vision for New Zealand payments landscape
+Financial regulators and industry representatives set vision for New Zealand’s insurance sector

 Photo credit: rawpixel.com

-The Council of Financial Regulators has released an updated Regulatory Initiatives Calendar for the financial sector for Q2 2023.
-This document is produced to help the sector understand the aggregate picture of initiatives from CoFR members that are either planned or under way.
+The Council of Financial Regulators has released an updated Regulatory Initiatives Calendar for New Zealand’s financial sector for Q2 2024.
+This document is produced to help the sector understand the aggregate picture of regulatory initiatives from CoFR members that are either planned or under way.
+The next update is planned for end September.

 Ngā tuhinga matuaKey documents